artefactop/ecomponent/doc/configuration.md

 Dependency: [folsom](https://github.com/boundary/folsom_cowboy)

 Automatically ecomponent provide you metrics using folsom.
 In old versions we use [folsom_cowboy](https://github.com/altenwald/folsom_cowboy) but it's better you can select the better way for you to collect this data.
+The options available are:

+- [folsom_cowboy](https://github.com/altenwald/folsom_cowboy): to retrieve the data vía HTTP.
+- [folsomite](https://github.com/campanja/folsomite): to send the data to [Graphite Carbon](http://graphite.wikidot.com/) server.
+- [folsom_webmachine](https://github.com/boundary/folsom_webmachine): with plugins (in priv directory) for [Munin](http://munin-monitoring.org/).

 The default values are: